iggy808/MicrotonalChordGenerator-p5.jsVisualsGenerator/README.md

 After the chord is generated, the data is recorded into two separate logs: one for musical analysis, and one for raw data.
 The log for musical analysis is legible and tidy, allowing for theoretical analysis of the chords, while the log for raw data is in a stripped, compact form giving only what is needed for parsing in the next stage.

-STAGE 2: p5.js
+STAGE 2: Procedural Labanotation Generator

 --UNDER CONSTRUCTION--

-P5.js generates a visual fragment using the raw data generated in the previous stage.
+Using p5.js, visual fragments are procedurally generated and displayed from the raw data generated in the previous stage.
 The text from the raw data log is parsed and interpreted in the p5.js script, and produces a visual that is entirely cohesive with the contents of the chord.
+Visual fragments produced in this stage are individual segments of Labanotation.
+The segments are equivalent to one measure's length in the Labanotation system.